Rudolph Koenig: Timeline

 His wave-sirens as well as most of his other products were shown at Philadelphia exhibition in 1876 at the London Exhibition.
 The expansion into the United States was met with difficulties.
 Koenig's expectations for the expansion of his business were not working as he had hoped.
 He did have some help from his customers, but was not pleased with the results.
 This led to Koenig having to travel to America in order to retrieve his leftover products and bring them back.
 It was decided to no longer take part in the exhibition.
 Following all of this he decided to start doing more of his own research, and also began to write many scientific articles while improving upon his instruments.
-In 1882 Koenig published Quelques expériences d’acoustique which was the book over his research research of scientific works.
+In 1882 Koenig published Quelques expériences d'acoustique which was the book over his research research of scientific works.

 After his death in 1901, some of Koenig's equipment was sent and is now maintained in Conservatoire des Arts et Métiers, Paris.
 The Smithsonian Institution has since began a collection of Koenig's apparatus including some of his tuning forks.
 These were donated to the museum by the U.S. Military Academy.
-Another large amount of Koenig's apparatuses is owned by the University of Toronto’s physics department.
+Another large collection of Koenig's apparatuses is owned by the University of Toronto's physics department.